Ian Hendry

 Ian Mackendrick Hendry (13 January 1931 – 24 December 1984) was an English actor.
 He worked on several British TV series of the 1960s and 1970s, including the lead in the first series of The Avengers and The Lotus Eaters.
-He was nominated for two BAFTA Awards for his film work: Most Promising Newcomer to Leading Film Roles for Live Now, Pay Later (1962) and Best Actor in a Supporting Role for Get Carter (1971).
+He was nominated for two BAFTA Awards for his film work: Most Promising Newcomer to Leading Film Roles for Live Now – Pay Later (1962) and Best Actor in a Supporting Role for Get Carter (1971).

 His other notable film appearances included The Hill (1965), Repulsion (also 1965), Doppelgänger (1969), Tales from The Crypt (1972), Theatre of Blood (1973), and The Passenger (1975).
 The latter part of his career was tempered by personal and financial issues, which led him to declare bankruptcy in 1978.

 Early years

 Hendry was born in Ipswich, Suffolk, on 13 January 1931.
 His mother, Enid (née Rushton), was born in Durham in 1906.
 His father, James Hendry, was born in 1901 in Glasgow where he graduated with a degree in chemistry from the University of Glasgow before moving to Ipswich in 1924 to take up a graduate position with R & W Paul Ltd. His grandfather, George Rushton, was an artist and Head of the Ipswich Art School (1906–1929).

 Hendry's younger brother, Donald, was born on 15 August 1933.
 They were both educated at the Ipswich School and Culford School, Suffolk.
 At Culford School, Hendry took an interest in sport, particularly boxing, cricket, running and rugby.
-He was also involved in amateur dramatics at Culford, helping to produce and perform in several school plays.
+He was also involved in amateur dramatics at Culford, where he helped to produce and performed in several school plays.